nwesplan/MauiTestApp/README.md

 # MauiTestApp
-Test Application for .NET MAUI
+Test Application for .NET MAUI - Currently Android only

+This is a personal application for creating and testing different features/components